 NOTE 1: The UE verifies the measurement gap situation only upon receiving the indication from upper layers.
 If at this point in time sufficient gaps are available, the UE does not initiate the procedure.
 Unless it receives a new indication from upper layers, the UE is only allowed to further repeat the procedure in the same PCell once per frequency of the target RAT if the provided measurement gaps are insufficient.

-1> if and only if upper layers indicate to stop performing location measurements or stop subframe and slot timing detection towards E-UTRA:
+1> if and only if upper layers indicate to stop performing location measurements towards to E-UTRA or NR or stop subframe and slot timing detection towards E-UTRA:

 2> initiate the procedure to indicate stop.